openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 The Folksonomy Engine has great potential for expansion and improvement.
 Future work could focus on:

-- **Merge Values**: Find solution related to merge values.
+- **Merge Values**: Find solutions related to merge values.
-- **Property Generation**: Generate properties related to products specifically for Open Produc Facts.
+- **Property Generation**: Generate properties related to products specifically for Open Product Facts.
-- **Nested Values Handling**: Figure out a way to handle nested values for different proeprties.
+- **Nested Values Handling**: Figure out a way to handle nested values for different properties.
 - **API Enhancements**: Expand the API with more advanced querying capabilities and better performance optimization

 # Special Thanks to Mentors and Community